Matthew 2

 Notes

-The fulfillment quotation in verse 15 — "Out of Egypt I called my Son" — is taken from Hosea 11:1.
-In its original context, the prophet is looking backward, not forward: "When Israel was a child, I loved him, and out of Egypt I called my son."
-The "son" in Hosea is the nation of Israel, and the calling out of Egypt refers to the Exodus.
-Matthew's use of this text is a prime example of typological fulfillment: he sees in Jesus' experience a recapitulation of Israel's story.
-Just as Israel, God's "son" (Exodus 4:22-23), went down to Egypt and was called out, so Jesus, God's Son in a deeper and more literal sense, goes down to Egypt and is called back.
-Jesus relives and fulfills Israel's history — he is the faithful Son where Israel was unfaithful.
+The fulfillment quotation in verse 15 — "Out of Egypt I called my Son" — comes from Hosea 11:1, where the prophet is looking backward: "When Israel was a child, I loved him, and out of Egypt I called my son."
+In Hosea, the "son" is the nation of Israel, and the calling is the Exodus.
+Matthew sees in Jesus' experience a recapitulation of that story — typological fulfillment, not mere proof-texting.
+As Israel, God's "son" (Exodus 4:22-23), went down to Egypt and was called out, so Jesus, God's Son in a deeper and more literal sense, traces the same path.
+He relives Israel's history and fulfills it — the faithful Son where Israel was faithless.

 The Massacre of the Innocents (vv.
 16-18)